secretlycarl/onboarderr/README.md

 - After submission, the app will restart to apply the new ```.env``` and direct you to `/login`
 - ```ADMIN_PASSWORD``` will take you to services page, but you can browse the others from the links at the top
 - ```SITE_PASSWORD``` will not allow access to admin page
+- After submission, it will pull all posters from selected libraries for use across the site.
+This can take a while for large libraries, so keep an eye on the console to see when it finishes.

 # !!!
 Per-Host Tweaks !!!